 This philosophy is translated in the individual character and tastefully furnished suites.
 Each suite is individually styled by the Dutch couple in a tribute to their most favourite places on the planet.
 Each individually furnished themed suite boasts a wood stove, a luxurious bathroom and the finest beds.

-To experience the region’s cuisine, you are welcome to join Marie-José at the table.
-She serves a 3-course menu daily comprised of produce from the local butcher, baker and brewery.
+To experience the region’s cuisine, you are welcome at the table.
+The hotel serves a 3-course menu daily comprised of produce from the local butcher, baker and brewery.
 The creative cuisine reflects the region of Valdres.
 This really is the perfect Scandinavian base to start a walking holiday, culinary travels or a very romantic skiing trip.

 The 32 seat restaurant is friendly and informal.
-Every day Marie-José prepares a delightful 3 course meal sourcing produce locally when possible.
+Every day the chef prepares a delightful 3 course meal sourcing produce locally when possible.
 The beer and aquavit are also local favourites.
 Every Friday night, you can enjoy the hotel’s “grazing board”, offering a selection of excellent regional fare.

 You are dining at large wooden dining tables, while on colder nights a fire is lit in the big wood stove.
 Weather permitting, the outside Ofyr is lit, so you can cook the trout you caught earlier in the day.